mozzarellaV8/Foundations-LinearRegression/process-analysis.md

 				states.data <- readRDS("data/states.rds")
 				states.info <- data.frame(attributes(states.data)[c("names", "var.labels")])

 `states.data` contains the qualitative information on each US State across 21 variables.

 There is one categorical variable - `region` - which groups each state into one of four regions across the country (e.g. 'North East, Midwest').

-`states.info` is the other dataset provided - this contains attribute details for each of the 21 variables in `states.data`.
+`states.info` contains attribute details for each of the 21 variables in `states.data` - an easy-to-read dataframe explaining the variables.

 #### preliminary correlation test and plotting